|View All Training by: Date | Technical Interest|

 Atul Kalia - Lead Coach

-Atul is the Director of Engineering at Pontiac Coil Inc. He has over twenty years of experience in lean product development, product strategy, engineering management, and program management.
-Atul's sincere and centered approach to leadership is grounded in self-awareness, authenticity and a genuine compassion for others.
-He has instructed and coached hundreds of engineers over his professional career, covering technical as well as non-technical subjects.
-His passion for facilitating and teaching is rooted in an insatiable thirst for knowledge and his belief that teaching is not just a way to spread knowledge but to also continue learning.
-Atul has a B.S. in Mechanical Engineering from Punjab University in India specializing in Automotive Engineering, a M.S. in Mechanical Engineering from the University of Maryland, specializing in robotics and kinematic and dynamic analysis, and an M.B.A. in Finance and Corporate Strategy from the University of Michigan.
+Atul is the co-founder of Certus+, a consulting firm focusing on Leadership Development, Executive Coaching, Process Improvement, Project Management, Business Alignment & Consensus Building, Business Strategy and Strategy Execution.
+Prior to this, he was the Director of Engineering at Pontiac Coil Inc. Atul has over 20 years of experience in the areas of Product Development & Launch, Process Improvement, Project Management and Coaching in various leadership roles.
+Atul's sincere and centered approach to leadership is grounded in authenticity, genuine compassion for others and a quest for ever increasing self-awareness.
+He has instructed and coached hundreds of engineers over his professional career, covering leadership skills as well as technical subjects.
+His passion for facilitating and coaching is rooted in an insatiable thirst for knowledge and his belief that coaching is a way to spread knowledge while continuing to learn.
+Atul has a B.S. in Mechanical Engineering from Punjab University in India, specializing in Automotive Engineering, a M.S. in Mechanical Engineering from the University of Maryland, specializing in robotics and kinematic and dynamic analysis, and an M.B.A. in Corporate Strategy from University of Michigan, Ann Arbor.

 Sanjeev is a Senior Project Manager at Ford Motor Company.
 He is an experienced positive leader with 20+ years of proven track record in global program management, lean product development, process Re-engineering, cross functional collaboration and building high performing teams in North America, Europe and Asia.
 Sanjeev is a certified Six-Sigma Black Belt and Project Management Professional and has led multiple interactive workshops to coach over 250 engineers globally for using data driven advanced statistical tools to improve quality of products and services.
 He is the recipient of Six-Sigma Excellence Award for lasting contributions to consumer-driven quality efforts at Ford.
 Alan Mullaly, Ford CEO, has honored him with a Global Diversity Award for his contributions to One Ford Diversity initiatives.
 Sanjeev holds a B.S. in Mechanical Engineering from Panjab University in India and is currently completing an M.B.A from the University of Michigan, Ann Arbor with emphases in corporate strategy and finance.